brunetton/i3-workspacesgrid/readme.md

   - run `i3-grid.py print-i3-conf` and copy/paste outputed lines to your i3 config file
   - restart i3 inplace (`$mod+Shift+r` by default)

+(do not move the program then, or run `i3-grid.py print-i3-conf` again and replace generated lines)

 ## TODO

-  - implement move-window-to-desktop
+  - display a nice fullscreen grid overlay showing workspaces when jumping
-  - remove ini file to pass all conf by arguments.
+  - remove ini file to pass all conf by arguments ?
 After all, this is not intended to be called manually, and all i3 conf stuff should be on i3 conf file
-  - display a nice fullscreen grid overlay showing workspaces when jumping